Clog: History

-In this 1883 painting by Fritz von Uhde painted in the Dutch town of Zandvoort, clogs are shown to be the 19th century townspeople's normal footwear.
+In this 1883 painting by Fritz von Uhde painted in the Dutch town of Zandvoort, klompen are shown to be the 19th century townspeople's common footwear.

 The use and prevalence of wooden footwear in prehistoric and ancient times is uncertain, owing both to the ambiguity of surviving records and the difficulty of both preserving and recognizing its remains.
 Used clogs also tended to be repurposed as firewood.

 Some ancient Greeks apparently wore kroúpezai (κρούπεζαι) made of wood.
 These were known to the Romans as sculponeae.
 Both the Greeks and Romans also made sandals by attaching leather straps to wooden soles in various ways.

 The ancient Chinese wore wooden jī (屐) by at least the Han dynasty, when a form decorated with colorful ribbons and designs was used by women on their wedding days.
 Under the Jin, a different style shaped the entire shoe from a single piece of wood and, after the Tang, the southern Chinese wore "boot clogs" (靴屐, xuējī).
 Also in Japan and Korea, there are wooden shoes called geta (下駄) and namaksin (나막신).

 The oldest wooden footwear so far recovered in Europe was found at Amsterdam and Rotterdam in the Netherlands.
 These date from c.
 1230 and c.
-1280 and looked very similar to the wooden shoes still worn in the area.
+1280, and looked very similar to the wooden klompen still worn by Dutch farmers to this day.

 By about this era, wooden pattens were being used as overshoes to protect the wearer's hose and indoor shoes when walking outside, particularly in inclement weather.
 Some shoes then began directly incorporating the wooden platform into their soles, like the Venetian chopines.